 The following MPO projects were selected based on the MPO Transportation Network Project Prioritization methodology (PICS metrics).
 The two local LPAs were informed of the Call for Projects with respect to the new MTP and TIP.
-After applying the PICS metrics, the following projects were selected for funding in addition to previously committed projects.
+The LPA's submit the PICS metrics to the MPO, and then it is presented to the TAC and then the Policy Board to choose the projects for funding in addition to previously committed projects.
 All the projects support the INDOT PM Targets.